As I ramble Florida, I stop in as many Florida State Parks as I can. I am rarely disappointed.

 We’ve written about our choices for eight best Florida State Parks, and those tend to be the big, popular parks with camping and cabins and a wide variety of recreational opportunities in one place.

 But some of my favorite experiences in Florida state parks are the smaller off-the-beaten-track parks that few have heard of.
-There is rarely a crowd (good for social distancing) and it gives me that thrill of discovering someplace new.
+There is rarely a crowd and it gives me that thrill of discovering someplace new.
 There’s nothing like finding a hidden gem, and there are many among the 175 Florida State Parks.

-We’re highlighting a dozen parks and we’ve limited ourselves to parks that had fewer than 36,000 visitors in 2019 — under 100 visitors a day.
+We’re highlighting a dozen parks and we’ve limited ourselves to parks with the lowest visitor counts in 2022 — under 150 visitors a day.
+(Some of these parks average fewer than 50 visitors a day.)

 Dade Battlefield Historic State Park